Kotlin/kotlinx-kover/docs/gradle-plugin/configuring.md

 - report level - specifies the xml or html filters of the report, or verification, for the default variant or Android build variant
 - verification rule level - applies only to one specific verification rule

-If a higher priority filter is specified, it completely overrides the rules written by the level above.
+If a higher priority filter is specified, it completely replaces the rules written by the level above.
 By specifying an empty filter `filters { }`, you can completely disable report filtering.

 ## Class name with wildcards